onap/vnfrqts-requirements/docs/Chapter5.rst

 -  Constrains must not be defined for any parameter enumerated in a nested heat template.

--  All parameters defined in nested heat must be passed in as properties of the resource calling the nested yaml file.
+-  R-11041 The VNF Heat **MUST** have the resource calling the nested yaml file pass in as properties all parameters defined in nested yaml file.

--  When OS::Nova::Server metadata parameters are past into a nested heat template, the parameter names must not change
+-  R-61183 The VNF Heat **MUST NOT** change the parameter names, when OS::Nova::Server metadata parameters are past into a nested heat template.

 -  With nested templates, outputs are required to expose any resource properties of the child templates to the parent template.
 Those would